 Can Companies use ODRL in Place of a DRM?

-If for example a media company wishes to set a language standard for all of its content without a DRM, they could turn to ODRL.
+For example, if a media company wishes to set a language standard for all of its content without a DRM, they could turn to ODRL.
 They would then implement the user agreements and other requirements for their media.
 This is a likely scenario for companies sharing large quantities of content through numerous channels.

 Open digital rights language provides the basic formula to maintain and secure copyrighted content digitally.
 It’s headed in a direction that benefits a majority of companies in need of dynamic intellectual property protections.
+Make sure you have a firm grasp of it, starting with the subcategories surrounding it.